ilyachase/ilyachase/README.md

   <img src="https://github.com/ilyachase/curriculum_vitae/blob/master/img/grafana.png?raw=true" alt="grafana" />
 </p>

-**My motivation:** I want to love what I do.
-I'm inspired by products that are made by the same kind of perfectionists as I am.
-I want to be a part of something, that people love and use every day.
+**My motivation:** Engineering is my passion.
+I want to be a part of something that people love and use every day.